Bleuarff/vinisync/README.md

 payload has random id, diff as changes, ts (+ userid, type, devid)

 ### server insertUpdate
-ts is payload ts, uploadedDate is insertion time
+ts is payload ts (or current time if not provided), uploadedDate is insertion time

 ### server getUpdates
 get updates uploaded after the requesting device last sync.